 At Illinois State University primary responsibility for the quality of academic programs resides with faculty at the institution.
 The purpose of program review is to maximize student learning in academic programs by identifying program elements that are working well and merit continuation as well as aspects of a program that can be improved.
 Academic programs are reviewed by the Academic Planning Committee, an external committee of the Academic Senate with faculty representation from each college.
 The work of the committee is facilitated by the Office of the Provost.
-Program review is carried out in a manner consistent with principals of shared governance at Illinois State and with guidelines established by the Illinois Board of Higher Education (IBHE).
+Program review is carried out in a manner consistent with principles of shared governance at Illinois State and with guidelines established by the Illinois Board of Higher Education (IBHE).

 There are three primary sources of data for conducting program review self-studies: academic program profiles, student learning outcomes assessment data, and standard data sets and reports

-During the year prior to conducting the program review self-study, program faculty members review and update the student learning outcomes assessment plan that faculty members have adopted for their program.
+Two years prior to conducting the program review self-study, program faculty members review and update the student learning outcomes assessment plan that faculty members have adopted for their program.
 Faculty members then implement assessment activities described in the plan and use assessment results to identify program strengths and actions to improve student learning.
 Those findings are then incorporated into the program review self-study report.
 University Assessment Services staff is available to assist faculty with the assessment component of program review as well as with class, department, and unit assessment projects.

 Dr. Ryan Smith

 Director, University Assessment Services